ROOTS AND ORIGINS

 for peace and

-While not creating educational art, Josh is deeply grateful for two earth and soul supportive jobs which allow a beautiful abundance in Josh's life, if not a lot of money.
+While not creating educational art, Josh is deeply grateful for several earth and soul supportive jobs which allow a beautiful abundance in Josh's life, if not a lot of money.
 For the last 5 years he has sold local raw honey at farmers markets all over the Bay Area for Marshall's Honey Farm, and he loves this job - the opportunity to trade fresh food with land-tending neighbors, update folks how the bees are doing, track how the drought's affecting his farmer friends at the market.

 And since Autumn 2015 Josh has worked as a garden teacher at Merriewood Children's Center in Lafayette CA, helping to tend a 3/4 acre garden of food, fruit trees, chickens, and children from preschool through 5th grade.
-Josh is so excited to learn together!
+Josh is so excited to learn each season together!

 Trying to weave together everything Josh does, he is currently calling himself a Metamorphosis Ecologist - you can call him whatever you want.
 His previous body of work can be found at outsidejosh.com.
 Josh is reachable for any reason in the world at email@example.com